roman-milk/roman-milk.github.io/mother-in-law-is-disciplined.md

  "Is that clear young lady?"
 I say just as I hear the doorbell ring downstairs.

  'Yes Daddy" I hear Karen, as I go downstairs to answer the doorbell.
-Report_Story #1